Variable Life Insurance

 What is Variable Life Insurance?

-You may sometimes also see Variable Life insurance referred to as Variable Appreciable Life Insurance.
+You may sometimes see Variable Life Insurance referred to as Variable Appreciable Life Insurance.

-As in all permanent life insurance policies with a cash value, Variable Life (VL) allows you to put a portion of your monthly premium into tax-deferred savings.
-However, Variable Life lets you choose the mix of where the money is invested such as into equity funds, a money market fund, bonds, stocks, or some combination of accounts.
-In Whole Life and Universal Life policies, the insurance company determines were the funds are allocated.
+As in all Permanent Life Insurance policies with a cash value, Variable Life Insurance (VL) accrues tax-deferred interest.
+However, Variable Life Insurance lets you choose the mix of where the money is invested such as into equity funds, a money market fund, bonds, stocks, or some combination of accounts.
+In Whole Life Insurance and Universal Life Insurance policies, the insurance company determines the interest rates.

-Being able to decide on your investment products makes the potential rate of return in VL the highest, but it is also the riskiest, as death benefit amount and the cash value rise and fall depending on the performance of your chosen investments.
-The good news is most VL policies will guarantee that the benefit amount will not drop below a pre-determined minimum.
-To decide on the minimum amount of Variable Life insurance you require use our benefits calculator.
+The ability to decide on your investment products makes the potential rate of return in Variable Life Insurance the highest, but it is also the riskiest, as the death benefit amount and the cash value will rise and fall depending on the performance of your chosen investments.
+To help mitigate this risk, many Variable Life Insurance policies will guarantee that the benefit amount will not drop below a pre-determined minimum.
+Sometimes this is done with the purchase of an add-on rider, which would be at an additional fee.

-Variable Life is considered an investment product purchased by the consumer and therefore represents a securities contract regulated by the Federal Government and must be sold with a prospectus.
+Variable Life Insurance is considered an investment product purchased by the consumer, and therefore, represents a securities contract regulated by the Federal Government and must be sold with a prospectus.